35 Bridal Shower Recipes That Look Fancy, Taste Comforting, and Won’t Ruin Your Morning

 • Drinks are at a different table. \n \nCarafes of coffee, juice, mimosas, and water.
 Separated from the food table so the food line moves and the drink table becomes a secondary social spot.

-Please do not dispose of any trash or dishes near the food station; do so by the drink station.
-To keep the food table clean, guests can empty their plates when they go to refill their drinks.
+Please do not throw away any trash or used dishes at the food station.
+You can do that at the drink station.
+To help keep the food table clean, guests are encouraged to dispose of their plates as they go up to refill their drinks.

-What I left out on purpose: a centerpiece on the buffet (it “eats” serving real estate), serving spoons of varying sizes (chaos), and coffee in the kitchen (you’ll be trapped for an hour playing barista).
+What I intentionally omitted: a centerpiece on the buffet (it “eats” serving real estate), serving spoons in assorted sizes (chaos), and coffee in the kitchen (you’ll be stuck behind the barista bar for an hour).
 The buffet is a choreography.
-Managing it seamlessly will allow you to actually enjoy your own party.
+If you are able to navigate it smoothly, you will actually be able to enjoy your party.

 6) Yogurt Parfait Bar